RNDMBG/Sound-To-Haptics/README.md

 # Q&A

-**Will this be open-sourced soon?**
+**Will this project be open-source soon?**
-Yes, soon I have to adjust some code so it is more understandable.
+Yes, it soon will be.
+There is just some code so far that needs to be adjusted so that it is easier to understand.